USCGC Eagle (WIX-327): "America's Tall Ship"

 In 1975, Eagle transported the remains of Hopley Yeaton, the first Revenue Cutter Service officer commissioned by President George Washington, from Lubec, Maine to the Coast Guard Academy where he was laid to rest at the Captain Hopley Yeaton Memorial.

 In 1984, under the leadership of Captain Ernst Cummings and Boatswain Richard 'Red' Shannon, Eagle took part in a tall ship's race with the Dar Pomorza, the Venezuelan ship Simón Bolívar, and the 117 ft British barque Marques.
 On 2 June, after the weather worsened, Captain Cummings ordered sail taken in.
-As the deck watch prepared to go aloft to furl sail, Eagle was hit by a squall with 70 kn winds, forcing her into a 45-50 degree heel.
+As the deck watch prepared to go aloft to furl sail, Eagle was hit by a squall with 70 kn winds, forcing her into a 45–50 degree heel.
 Boatswain Shannon ordered the rudder to 'right full' and the ship slowly righted herself.

-At the personal invitation of Australian Prime Minister Robert Hawke, in September 1987, Eagle undertook a yearlong deployment to Australia from her home at the Coast Guard Academy.
+At the personal invitation of Australian Prime Minister Robert Hawke, Eagle departed the Coast Guard Academy in September 1987 to undertake an ambitious yearlong deployment in honor of the Australian Bicentenary celebrations taking place in 1988.
+She made her first trip west of the International Date Line into Oceania, inducting her crew into the Domain of the Golden Dragon.
 During this voyage Academy instructors were embarked to conduct the cadets' classes while underway.
-The trip involved stops at numerous Pacific islands and visits to the Australian ports of Lord Howe Island, Newcastle, Brisbane, Hobart, Sydney, and Manly, encompassing more than eight months away from her homeport of New London, Connecticut.
+The trip included Eagle's only visits to American Samoa and Hawaii and visits to the Australian ports of Lord Howe Island, Newcastle, Brisbane, Hobart, Sydney, and Manly, covering more than 32,000 miles and spending more than eight months away from New London.
+She joined a half dozen ships who travelled from London in recreation of the First Fleet, along with representatives from 20 different countries in a grand parade of sail for the festivities in Sydney on 26 January 1988.